DCAN-Labs/cdni-brain/docs/git-commands.md

 - Add changes from a specific file/folder to your commit.
 To add multiple files at once there are several options:

     * `-A` to add all new, modified, and deleted files

-    * `.` to add all new and modified files but not deleted files

     * `-u` to add all modified and deleted files but not new files